How to charge a Tesla at home - a complete guide

 The good thing is you won’t need a major electrical upgrade as you can plug it into your home outlet.
 And you practically can charge anywhere there’s a 110/120V outlet.

 The bad thing is that getting 30 miles of range in your car’s battery will take overnight.
 You’ll also miss out on discounts offered by electricity providers when the grid isn’t in peak demand.

 Why Level 2 is best for home charging

 Level 2 chargers allow more power to flow to your Tesla.
 Level 2 charging is up to 15 times faster than trickle charging.
 The Tesla Mobile Connector, Wall Connector, and the wireless Tesla charging station fall under this category.

-Level 2 home charging is perfect for Tesla drivers who want fast charging but don’t have access to Supercharging stations.
+Tesla Level 2 chargers is perfect for drivers who want fast charging at home but don’t have access to Supercharging stations.

 It’s also convenient for those whose electricity providers offer time-of-use discounts during nighttime use.

 How your Tesla can charge autonomously